aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/working-with-content-controls/_index.md

 ﻿---
-title: Working with Content Controls – Aspose.Words for .NET
+title: Working with Content Controls in C#
 articleTitle: Working with Content Controls
 linktitle: Working with Content Controls
 description: "Perform certain operations on content controls dynamically while building a report C#."